DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

     response.end('Hello from server!');
 });

 /*
     use to create server
     1. First parameter will be Port Number
-    2. Second Parameter will be Address
+    2. Second Parameter will be callback
-    3. Optional parameter for response
 */

 // Listening request